How to Create a Spray Paint Booth with Curtain Walls

 Using curtain walls to create spray paint booths can provide multiple benefits, including:

 - Isolated Paint Overspray—Overspray often occurs during spray-painting, even for the most detailed painting jobs.
 If this paint overspray escapes its designated area, it could create an unsightly mess or, worse, cause harmful damage to other projects or even employees.
 Curtain walls can create an enclosure around spray painting activities to ensure overspray does not escape and disrupt other operations.
+The materials the curtains are made of are designed to be easily cleaned, unlike normal materials.
+They will last longer and require less work than either building a dedicated room or using disposable materials.
+The proper curtains are designed to last for years, not days.

 - Contained Noises and Odors Produced During Spray Painting—Spray-paint fumes produce VOCs that can be a serious hazard to employees’ health.
 While painters may be wearing protective gear to safeguard themselves from these fumes, other employees in the shop may not and could then be at risk.
 Additionally, spray painting can be a noisy activity that interferes with other areas in an auto body shop.
 Shop owners can contain the fumes and noises produced by spray-painting through curtain wall system implementation.
+Everyone requires less protective equipment to be safe.
+Inhalation of toxic chemicals drops to almost zero.

 For more information on spray paint booth curtain walls, contact a Steel Guard Safety representative today.